mkschleg/hugo-website-source/content/braindump/reinforcement_learning_an_introduction.md

 When using simulated experience (from the model) to learn, this is called _indirect RL_.

 Dyna-Q includes all of the above processes occuring continually.
-The planning method is the random-sample one-step tabular Q-planning method (simply sampling a transition from a model from a randomly chosen state action pair; see page 161 of <sup id="5a0669b0762614b466036f7acb283805"><a href="#sutton2018" title="Sutton \&amp; Barto, Reinforcement Learning: An Introduction, {The MIT Press} (2018).">sutton2018</a></sup>).
+The planning method is the random-sample one-step tabular Q-planning method (simply sampling a transition from a model from a randomly chosen state action pair; see page 161 of (<a href="#citeproc_bib_item_5">Sutton and Barto 2018</a>)).
 The model-learning method is table-based and assumes the environment is deterministic (making this the least usable model learning approach beyond tabular domains).

 They show an example of a maze comparing Q-learning (Dyna-Q with \\(n=0\\) planning steps), and Dyna-Q with \\(n=\\{5, 50\\}\\) planning steps.
 It quite clearly shows model-based methods working better than model-free methods, but this result can only be generalized to tabular settings.
 It is quite straightforward with a deterministic tabular environment, a model is accurate from basic experience.
 Unfortunately, such models are hard to learn/uncover.